For Legal Teams

 The visual story is missing

-Without key images and illustrations, adjusters, mediators, and all decision-makers are asked to trust a dense paragraph instead of seeing the injury and its relevance.
+Without key images and illustrations, non-medical audiences may be asked to trust a dense paragraph instead of seeing the finding and the limits of what it shows.

 What a clearer package adds

-The same report package can support demand letters, mediation, deposition prep, and trial exhibits without rebuilding the medical story each time.
+The same report package can support demand letters, mediation, deposition prep, and expert discussion without rebuilding the imaging explanation each time.

 When imaging has to